This page provides detailed information about integrating AI Email (AIE) with Salesforce.

 What fields and objects will be synced with by the SFDC packages?

-The CE to SFDC integration uses Salesforce reports to determine which contacts to enroll in a CE Campaign.
+The AIE to SFDC integration uses Salesforce reports to determine which contacts to enroll in a AIE campaign.
 Both leads and contacts are supported.

 Detailed information on the permissions required is listed in the Salesforce requirements section above.